jhlywa/chess.js/README.md

 ### .history(options)
 Returns a list containing the moves of the current game.
-Options is an optional object which may contain a verbose flag.
+Options is an optional object which may contain a 'verbose' flag.
 See .moves() for a description of the verbose move fields.

     var chess = new Chess();